Balancing Symmetry and Efficiency in Graph Flow Matching: Introduction

 However, restricting the hypothesis space to strictly equivariant functions can be limiting.
 Equivariant models can be criticized in terms of computational overhead and scalability due to their added architectural constraints \citep{nowara2025needequivariantmodelsmolecule}.
 Moreover, the equivariance hypothesis on geometrical data introduces additional structure into the learning process, which increases optimization complexity and can slow convergence speed during training \citep{manolache2025learningapproximatelyequivariantnetworks}.
 Beyond equivariant model architectures, recent work shows that domain symmetries can also be learned dynamically through data augmentation, reducing the need to enforce them in the architecture \citep{brehmer2025doesequivariancematterscale}.
 These observations suggest a trade-off between symmetry awareness and computational efficiency: while strict equivariance provides theoretical guarantees and generalization benefits, overly tight constraints can hinder practical training efficiency.
 This motivates intermediate solutions, such as restoring invariance only at inference time \citep{yan2024swingnnrethinkingpermutationinvariance}, or relaxing equivariance using sinusoidal positional encodings (PE) that assign each node a unique index, allowing the model to distinguish between nodes but avoiding strict equivariance constraints~\citep{lawrence2025improvingequivariantnetworksprobabilistic}.

 We investigate this phenomenon by studying the role of PE in the learning dynamics of graph generative models.
 Specifically, we consider DeFoG \citep{qin2025defogdiscreteflowmatching}, a discrete flow model on graphs with an equivariant backbone.
-We contrast sinusoidal PEs that explicitly break symmetry with structure-aware alternatives which preserve equivariance by construction such as Relative Random Walk Probabilities (RRWP) \citep{ma2023graphinductivebiasestransformers}.
-Moreover, we analyze different strategies for modulating symmetry-breaking signals, including PEs with different scales and in-training node permutations.
+We contrast sinusoidal positional encodings that explicitly break symmetry with structure-aware alternatives which preserve equivariance by construction such as RRWP \citep{ma2023graphinductivebiasestransformers}.
+Moreover, we analyze different strategies for modulating symmetry-breaking signals, including positional encodings with different scales and in-training node permutations.
 Experiments show that symmetry breaking accelerates early training by providing an easier learning signal, but also promotes shortcut solutions that lead to overfitting, such as repeatedly generating training graphs.
 In contrast, properly modulated symmetry breaking reduces optimization difficulty and accelerates convergence while delaying overfitting in early training.